James-Read/rwt-wp-dev-toolbox/README.md

 .
 Download the plugin HERE
 .
 Upload the plugin to your WordPress installation
 .
-At your WordPress dashboard, under WP Developers Toolbox choose your settings, view your system info or export your database
+At your WordPress dashboard, under WP Developer's Toolbox choose your settings, view your system info or export your database

 ## Contributing